romlogic/google-cloud-java/README.md

 Most `google-cloud` libraries require a project ID.
 There are multiple ways to specify this project ID.

-1. When using `google-cloud` libraries from within Compute/App Engine, there's no need to specify a project ID.
-It is automatically inferred from the production environment.
+1. When you use `google-cloud` libraries from within Compute/App Engine, there's no need to specify a project ID.
+It automatically infers from the production environment.
-2. When using `google-cloud` elsewhere, you can do one of the following:
+2. When you use `google-cloud` elsewhere, do one of the following:
-  * Supply the project ID when building the service options.
-For example, to use Datastore from a project with ID "PROJECT_ID", you can write:
+  * Supply the project ID when you build the service options.
+For example, to use Datastore from a project with ID "PROJECT_ID", write:

   ```java
   Datastore datastore = DatastoreOptions.newBuilder().setProjectId("PROJECT_ID").build().getService();
   ```
-  * Specify the environment variable `GOOGLE_CLOUD_PROJECT` to be your desired project ID.
+  * Specify the environment variable `GOOGLE_CLOUD_PROJECT` to your desired project ID.
   * Set the project ID using the [Google Cloud SDK](https://cloud.google.com/sdk/?hl=en).
 To use the SDK, [download the SDK](https://cloud.google.com/sdk/?hl=en) if you haven't already, and set the project ID from the command line.
 For example:

   ```
   gcloud config set project PROJECT_ID
   ```

-`google-cloud` determines the project ID from the following sources in the listed order, stopping once it finds a value:
+`google-cloud` determines the project ID from the following sources in the listed order, and stops once it finds a value:

 1. The project ID supplied when building the service options
 2. Project ID specified by the environment variable `GOOGLE_CLOUD_PROJECT`